thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker-Documentation-Research-T1-2022.md

 This *temp* directory will be the shared volume specified in `docker-compose.yml`.

-The API container then runs a *bash script* which will tell the conversion container to start, read the input file from the *temp* directory, perform the conversion process, write the output file to the *temp* directory, and finally `exit`.
+The API container then runs a *bash script* which will: tell the conversion container to start and perform the conversion process, and then `exit`.
+Note that the conversion process will read from the *temp* directory and write the output to the *temp* directory.

 ```sh
 docker run